Search

 1. Ensure knapsack and lance are empty.

-2. Measure 2 litres of water into the knapsack.
+2. Measure 2 liters of water into the knapsack.

-3. Spray a 10 metre strip using the correct pressure – 1 bar (15 p.s.I.) – holding the nozzle at the normal operating height and walking at normal speed.
+3. Spray a 10 meter strip using the correct pressure – 1 bar (15 p.s.I.) – holding the nozzle at the normal operating height and walking at normal speed.

 4. Repeat until the knapsack is empty, counting the number of strips sprayed to the nearest half measure width of spray band.